 Finally, let’s take a look at Kentucky Fried Chicken, which was actually one of the first US fast food chains to branch out internationally.
 Its menu has now been tweaked and expanded to suit local tastes in 118 countries.
 In fact, KFC might as well change its name to “CFC,” because China is now the chain’s largest market.

-Some notable localised menu items include an “Indian Zinger Menu” for European countries accustomed to Indian takeaway, with specialties like curry wraps.
+Some notable localised menu items include an “Indian Zinger Menu” for European countries accustomed to Indian takeaway, with specialities like curry wraps.
 In India, potato patties are offered to appeal to vegetarians.
 Chinese consumers can order shrimp burgers, chicken and rice plates and now, chicken burgers with garishly pink or black buns.

 Oh, and despite its American-sounding name, the “Cajun Boxmaster” meal is only available in the UK.
-This is likely because in the US, there are actual Cajuns to offend.
+This is likely because, in the US, there are actual Cajuns to offend.

 Do you eat fast food meals when you travel?
 What local fast foods have you tried?
 Let us know in the comments!